mslinn/dependencyReport/README.md

     The new tasks are `compile:dependency-report` and `test:dependency-report`.
     Perform one of the following two steps.

-    1. If your project has a top-level `build.sbt`, add this anywhere in that file (remember that file requires double-spacing):
+    1. If your project has a top-level `build.sbt`, add the following line anywhere in that file (remember that file requires double-spacing):
 ````
 com.micronautics.dependencyReport.DependencyReport.dependencyReportSettings
 ````